Big 12 Conference

 November 21, 2009

-A change to the shade of "crimson" used on the helmets was made sometime around 1977, the earlier color having been basically "red", and I believe the facemasks were also changed from gray to white at about the same time.
+A change to the shade of "crimson" used on the helmets was apparently made sometime around 1977, the earlier color having been basically "red", and I believe the facemasks were also changed from gray to white at about the same time.
 Apparently white facemasks were not added to all helmets at the same time; there may have been some seasons in which both white and gray facemasks were used simultaneously by different players.
-The helmets have remained essentially unchanged since about 1977, aside from a switch to "metallic" paint for the 2000 season.

 OKLAHOMA STATE